visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 neighboring points from the native mesh or one can specify an auxiliary grid that allows for the detection of finer features but at greater computational expense.
-Using an auxiliary grid is advantageous because it is independent of the native mesh.
-It gives more accurate results for higher order elements.
+Using an auxiliary grid is advantageous because it is independent of the native mesh, so it gives more accurate results for higher order elements.
-Haller et al. found that for analytic flows (double gyre flow, ABC flow), the eigenvalues can be calculated from the native mesh.
 For simulation flows, using the auxiliary grid for eigenvalue calculations gives better results.

-None
-    No auxiliary grid

-2D
-    Use a 2D auxiliary grid (i.e. X and Y directions).
-Can be used with 2D or 3D fields.

-3D
-    Use a 3D auxiliary grid

-Spacing
-    The differential spacing between the node and auxiliary grid points.

 Field
 """""